spinnaker/spinnaker.github.io/news/issues/issue1.md

 * Foster community relations
 * Grow the membership base
 * Create value for all members
-* Promote security as a first class citizen
+* Promote security as a first-class citizen
 * Expand into emerging technology areas

 Looking forward to working with the amazing Spinnaker community to realize these!